 It's not like the framework "limits" you.
 Quite the contrary: it empowers you.
-Not just you, your team too.
-Especially the small teams (but also big teams!).
+Not just you, but your team too.
+Especially small teams (but also big teams!).

 To build a modern application these days, you need a lot of powerful building blocks.
 We are not talking about sending e-mails, submitting forms, and things like that.
 Think highly interactive applications: background jobs, notifications, Web Sockets, etc.